Annemarie Ní Churreáin: Bibliography

-Ní Churreáin's first poetry collection Bloodroot was published by Doire Press in October 2017.
+Ní Churreáin's first poetry collection, Bloodroot, was published by Doire Press in October 2017.
 In 2018 it was shortlisted for the Shine Strong Award in Ireland and for the Julie Suk Award.
-Her second book Town is a special edition letter-press book published by The Salvage Press 2018.
+Her second book, Town, is a special edition letter-press book published by The Salvage Press in 2018.

-Ní Churreáin's second full length poetry collection The Poison Glen was published by The Gallery Press, 2021.
+Ní Churreáin's second full length poetry collection, The Poison Glen, was published by The Gallery Press in 2021 and in 2025 released 'Hymn To All the Restless Girls.'